-Neekis Hammond, CPA, at Sageworks described in a webinar last week not only what is required of the new standard but also how to perform a fair value option measurement.
+Neekis Hammond, CPA, at Abrigo described in a webinar last week not only what is required of the new standard but also how to perform a fair value option measurement.
 He touched on how various financial institutions handled the disclosures and valuation results in their Q1 2018 financial reports, and he provided an overview of current expected credit loss (CECL) synergies.

 A demonstration of how to perform a fair value measurement from the webinar.

-Reflecting on the benefits of using vendors, Sageworks CPA Hammond stated “Vendors can help to guide through this new requirement in multiple facets.
+Reflecting on the benefits of using vendors, Abrigo CPA Hammond stated “Vendors can help to guide through this new requirement in multiple facets.
 Regarding CECL synergies, if a customer sends in one data file, it can be identified why that credit component is different explicitly and any questions that need to be answered can be addressed.
 A single software platform can accomplish both of those things.
-It is audible and contains a controlled environment, yet still provides the ability to drill down to the loan level.
+It is auditable and contains a controlled environment, yet still provides the ability to drill down to the loan level.
 Personally, as a reviewer, that is extremely important because doing cash flow modeling in a spreadsheet model is extremely painful.
 Lastly, vendors provide easily accessible visual aids if an institution receives questions from auditors.”

-Neekis Hammond as Managing Director with Sageworks, provides financial institutions with advisory services, leads thought leadership and consults with product development on compliance and accuracy.
+Neekis Hammond as Managing Director with Abrigo, provides financial institutions with advisory services, leads thought leadership and consults with product development on compliance and accuracy.
 He specializes in the Allowance for Loan Lease Losses; CECL preparation and methodology; acquired loan accounting and valuation, Stress Testing, and various portfolio analysis topics.
-Prior to joining Sageworks, he held a key role within Elliott Davis Decosimo’s FIG Consulting division where he provided valuation, accounting and loan analysis services.
+Prior to joining Abrigo, he held a key role within Elliott Davis Decosimo’s FIG Consulting division where he provided valuation, accounting and loan analysis services.
 Preceding Elliott Davis Decosimo, he was with a multi-billion dollar financial institution where he worked on acquisitions ranging in size from $130 million to $2 billion and was an auditor with a regional CPA firm.